samplemaker/freefem_matlab_octave_plot/README.md

 ## Running the 3d plot examples

-The 3d plot examples focus on displaying functions R<sup>3</sup> &rarr; R (i.e. a 3d object boundary colored with a scalar value like temperature etc.) or 3d mesh surfaces:
+The 3d plot examples focus on displaying functions of the type R<sup>3</sup> &rarr; R (i.e. a 3d object boundary colored with a scalar value like temperature etc.) or 3d mesh surfaces:

   * Seek into folder **plot3d** and run
     * FreeFem++ ffgendata3dcyl.edp